Resident Evil (1996)

-My review for the mother of the Survival Horror genre
+My review for the game that brought the Survival Horror genre to the spotlight, kickstarting one of gaming's most iconic franchises.

 A game originally released in 1996, the first to ever use the term âsurvival horrorâ to refer to itself.
-This is was the entryway for a whole generation into a genre that has seen a resurgence in recent years, thanks to the franchiseâs return to its roots, from RE7 to the remakes, and its latest title, Resident Evil Requiem.
+This is was the entryway for a whole generation into a genre that has continued to be relevant to this day, thanks to the franchiseâs return to its roots, from RE7 to the remakes, and its latest title, Resident Evil Requiem.

 When I played RE2, I thought going to the original may be kind of a drag, that I would have more difficulty getting used to it, that it would be clumsier, unfair, and outdated.

 I heard everywhere that Resident Evil for the PS1 was not worth playing when the Remake for itâoriginally released on the Game Cubeâexists.
-Most people said it was too archaic and not fun at all in comparison.
+Most people said it was too archaic and not as fun in comparison.

 That was not my experience at all.

-Everyone is aware of the Zombie-apocalypse trope by now, popularized in the late 60s by Romeroâs Night of the Living Deadâa fantastic film that holds up well even todayâwhich became franchise that explored different facets of the idea.
+Everyone is aware of the Zombie-apocalypse trope by now, popularized in the late 60s by Romeroâs Night of the Living Deadâa fantastic film that holds up well even todayâwhich became a franchise of its own, and explored different facets of the idea.

 Those films inspired and changed the landscape in the industry.
 The film took itself seriously, and it showed.
 Watching the original, during that news report explaining the situation with that monotonous news presenter voice so common at the time, the challenge the characters faced was made clear.
 When the story continued and that ending sequence happened, I could only watch as history was made in cinema.